 As Netflix scaled up and it became a threat to the same platforms licensing that content to it.
 Netflix realized it needed to start producing its own content, what the company calls Netflix Originals.

-- You’re subject to the provider of content changing agreements, pricing, and distribution
+- You’re subject to the provider of content changing agreements, pricing, and distribution.

-- Your brand won’t be recognized
+- Your brand won’t be recognized.

-- You are not free to distribute that content as you wish as the licensing agreements might have intrinsic limitations
+- You are not free to distribute that content as you wish as the licensing agreements might have intrinsic limitations.

 And again those higher expenses were primarily driven by increased headcount to support growing streaming services, the international expansion, and the increased content production activities.